MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-web/image-decorative.md

 ## Reinforce decorative images with aria-hidden

 - Use `aria-hidden="true"` as a backup and reinforcement to `alt`:
-  - Backup: **developers often mistakenly omit the alt attribute entirely**, meaning that some screenreaders will read the entire filename without an alt attribute.
+  - Backup: **developers often mistakenly omit the alt attribute entirely**, meaning that some screen readers will read the entire filename without an alt attribute.
 Including `aria-hidden="true"` will act as a backup.
-  - Reinforcement: using `aria-hidden="true"` ensures that screenreaders ignores the image.
+  - Reinforcement: using `aria-hidden="true"` ensures that screen readers ignores the image.
 Screenreaders have been observed reading an image role even when the alt attribute is empty.

 <example>
 {% include /examples/image-decorative.html %}